Wheel repair

 • What weekly wheel volume, finish standard, space, power, extraction, and operator ownership should be confirmed?

-• Which consumables, training, spare parts, and first-use handover should be included in the proposal?
+• Which consumables, training, spare parts, and first-use handover should be included in the quote?

 • Which products should wait until volume, layout, or operator confidence is proven?